Battle of the Salado

-This battle should not be confused with the 1813 Battle of Rosillo Creek.

-The Battle of Salado Creek was a decisive engagement in 1842 which repulsed the final Mexican invasion of the Republic of Texas.
+The Battle of the Salado was a decisive engagement in 1842 which repulsed the final Mexican invasion of the Republic of Texas.
 Colonel Mathew Caldwell of the Texas Rangers led just over 200 militia against an army of 1,600 Mexican Army soldiers and Cherokee warriors, and defeated them outside of San Antonio de Bexar along Salado Creek.
 As a result of this action, French-Mexican commander General Adrián Woll retreated south and back into Mexico.

 Background

-On January 9, 1842, word came from General Mariano Arista in Monterrey, that Mexico was planning to invade and retake Texas.
+On January 9, 1842 word came from General Mariano Arista in Monterrey that Mexico was planning to invade and retake Texas.
 He stated that all who would not resist would be given amnesty and protection during this invasion.
-In August 1842, the Mexican army crossed the border with the intention of regaining control of Texas.
+Texian invasions of a year earlier, in which the Texians attempted to annex New Mexico during the Santa Fe Expedition, had stirred up Mexico's interest in retaking Texas.